razvantomegea/movin-contracts/Whitepaper.md

 - AlreadyReferred: When a user attempts to register a referral more than once
 - InvalidReferrer: When attempting to set an invalid referrer
 - InvalidPremiumAmount: When attempting to set premium status with an incorrect amount
+- **SignatureExpired**: When a signature's deadline has passed
+- **InvalidSignature**: When the provided signature is invalid or not from the owner
+- **InvalidNonce**: When the provided nonce doesn't match the user's current nonce

 ## Security Features

+1. **Owner Signature Verification**: All user-facing functions require valid signatures from the contract owner to prevent unauthorized access
+2. **EIP-712 Typed Data Signatures**: Secure message signing using industry-standard EIP-712 format
+3. **Nonce-based Replay Protection**: Each user has an incrementing nonce to prevent signature replay attacks
+4. **Time-bound Signatures**: All signatures include deadlines to prevent indefinite validity
-1. ReentrancyGuard protection on critical functions
+5. ReentrancyGuard protection on critical functions
-2. Pausable functionality for emergency situations
+6. Pausable functionality for emergency situations
-3. Ownable2Step for secure ownership management
+7. Ownable2Step for secure ownership management
-4. Input validation for all user inputs
+8. Input validation for all user inputs
-5. Rate limiting for activity recording
+9. Rate limiting for activity recording
-6. Proper access control for administrative functions
+10. Proper access control for administrative functions

 ## Upgradeability